nawrockie/vadr-build-tools/00README.txt

    using muscle or each taxonomic group/translation table set.

    Example command:
-   $ perl $VADRBUILDTOOLSDIR/vb-step2-taxinfo2muscle-qsub.pl cytb.9175.fa cytb.tax cytb > step2.out
+   $ perl $VADRBUILDTOOLSDIR/vb-step2-taxinfo2muscle-qsub.pl cytb.9175.fa tax-files/cytb.tax cytb > step2.out

    When that finishes, look at the end of step2.out: